alex7kom/node-steam-web-api-key/README.md

 getSteamAPIKey({ sessionID: sessionID, webCookie: cookies }, callback);
 ```

-The second argument to callback will be your API key.
+The second argument to the callback will be your API key.

+If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), it will return `Access Denied` error in the callback.

 ## License